-(3) Attitude

-- 3.1 To recognize older population is heterogeneous ranging from healthy people to frail people with limited life expectancy.
-Clinical decision should take reference to biological instead of chronological age, comorbidity and multimorbidity and evidence relevant to older population whenever available - 3.2 To adopt a comprehensive and holistic approach to the care of older patients. - 3.3 To appreciate the importance of inter-disciplinary team approach and collaboration with different specialties for optimal management of older patients in all care settings, - 3.4 To appreciate the need for continuity of care across different care settings for older people and their caregivers. - 3.5 To demonstrate sensitivity to the balance between prolongation of life and quality of life, and to understand the concept of end-of-life issues; to be compassionate to the suffering of older patients and their caregivers and assist them to make a sound balance between the risks and benefits of medical investigation and treatment. - 3.6 Being committed to continuous professional development, advancement of knowledge and skills towards the specialty and to the care of older people. - 3.7 Being alert to socioeconomic changes that would affect the health care of older people in particular with respect to issues of health inequalities and ageism; and to act as advocate for older people.
+- 2.8 Ability to manage and lead rehabilitation services for older people. - 2.9 Ability to organize and lead geriatric services in collaboration with social care providers and other specialties, like orthopedics, psychogeriatrics and emergency medicine etc. - 2.10 Ability to coordinate the management of older patients across the whole continuum of care settings including inpatient, outpatient, day hospital, community-based setting programs and long-term care facilities. - 2.11 Procedural skills of assessment tools which are essential to the diagnosis and management of common medical conditions in older patients. - (3) Attitude - 3.1 To recognize the older population is heterogeneous ranging from healthy people to frail people with limited life expectancy.
+Clinical decision should take reference to biological instead of chronological age, comorbidity and multimorbidity and evidence relevant to older population whenever available. - 3.2 To adopt a comprehensive and holistic approach to the care of older patients. - 3.3 To appreciate the importance of inter-disciplinary team approach and collaboration with different specialties for optimal management of older patients in all care settings. - 3.4 To appreciate the need for continuity of care across different care settings for older people and their caregivers. - 3.5 To demonstrate sensitivity to the balance between prolongation of life and quality of life, and to understand the concept of end-of-life issues; to be compassionate to the suffering of older patients and their caregivers and assist them to make a sound balance between the risks and benefits of medical investigation and treatment. - 3.6 To be alert to socioeconomic changes that would affect the health care of older people with respect to issues of health inequalities and ageism; and to act as advocate for older people.